chaotic-society/theoretica-tutorials/algebra/mat.md

 Matrices can be both allocated statically and dynamically, using two very similar notations.

 ### Static matrices
-A generic, statically allocated, N×M matrix with elements of type `T` is implemented by `vec<T, N, M>`.
+A generic, statically allocated, N×M matrix with elements of type `T` is implemented by `mat<T, N, M>`.
 Real and complex static matrices are declared in the following way:

 ```cpp
 mat<real, N, M> A;